nSedrickm/would-you-rather/README.md

-# would-you-rather
+# Would You Rather
 A react/redux game

+## Getting Started

+Clone the source code

+Install dependencies with `yarn install`

+Start Development server with `yarn dev`

+Open the browser at [http://localhost:3000](http://localhost:3000) for preview